Turkmenistan - UNESCO: protection of the cultural heritage

 Last news

-The President of Turkmenistan received the Ambassador Extraordinary and Plenipotentiary of the Kingdom of Saudi Arabia
+The President of Turkmenistan received the Ambassador Extraordinary and Plenipotentiary of the State of Palestine

 top-arrow